Do you offer any workshops?

 What is your favorite place that you've traveled to?

 Iceland!
 No doubt.
 It's such a magical place and no matter how many times I go there I keep getting drawn back.
-I’m about to go back for my 18th trip and am just as excited as I was on my first trip!
+I’m about to go back for my 29th trip and am just as excited as I was on my first trip.
+The key is to go where people aren't, which is pretty easy.
+You just venture to the locations that aren't on the tourist trail.
+It’s an amazingly diverse country but I cringe when people just stay in Reykjavik and only explore a couple hours from the main city.
+The country has so much to offer if you just get out there and explore!

 Can you share with me one of your proudest moments at work?